Tenzing Norgay: Personal life and death

 Norgay was married three times.
 His first wife, Dawa Phuti, died young in 1944.
 They had a son, Nima Dorje, who died at the age of four, and two daughters: Pem Pem, whose son, Tashi Tenzing, climbed Everest, and Nima, who married a Filipino graphic designer, Noli Galang.

 Norgay's second wife was Ang Lahmu, a cousin of his first wife.
 They had no biological children, but she was adoptive mother to their daughters from his earlier marriage with her cousin.

 His third wife was Dakku, whom he married while his second wife was still alive, as allowed by Sherpa custom (see polygyny).
 They had three sons (Norbu, Jamling and Dhamey), and one daughter, Deki, who married American lawyer Clark Trainor.
 Jamling would join Peter Hillary, Edmund Hillary's son, in climbing Everest in 2003 on the 50th anniversary of their fathers' climb.

 Other relatives include Norgay's nephews, Nawang Gombu and Topgay, who took part in the 1953 Everest expedition; and his grandsons, Tashi Tenzing, who lives in Sydney, Australia, and the Trainor grandsons: Tenzing, Kalden, and Yonden.
-Tenzing Trainor rose to fame as an actor on Liv and Maddie.
+Tenzing Trainor is an actor who appeared on the Disney Channel comedy Liv and Maddie.

 Norgay died of a cerebral hemorrhage in Darjeeling, West Bengal, India, on 9 May 1986 at the age of 71.
 His remains were cremated in the Himalayan Mountaineering Institute, Darjeeling, his favourite haunt.
-His widow Dakku died in 1992.
+His widow, Dakku, died in 1992.